Azure Static Web Apps

 Why Azure Static Web Apps?

-Azure Static Web Apps emerged as my default static website tool, offering a plethora of advantages over traditional hosting methods.
 The integration of global distribution ensures that my sites are accessible at blazing speeds worldwide, a critical factor for user satisfaction.
 But perhaps the most significant boon has been the integrated CI/CD from source code to global high availability, streamlining the deployment process and making updates a breeze.

 Getting Started with Azure Static Web Apps

-Creating an instances of the Azure Static Web Apps begins with creating a new app within the Azure portal.
+Creating an instance of the Azure Static Web Apps begins with creating a new app within the Azure portal.
 This process is remarkably intuitive, guiding you through selecting a subscription, resource group, and name for your app.

 The pivotal step is linking your GitHub repository, which Azure uses to automate deployments through GitHub Actions.
 Every push to your repository triggers a deployment, ensuring your site is always up-to-date with the latest changes from your development team.